puttsk/cuda-tutorial/lab02/README.md

 ## Introduction

-In [tutorial 01](../lab01/), we implemented vector addition in CUDA.
-However, the program runs using only one GPU thread.
-The strength of GPU lies in its massive parallelism.
-In this tutorial, we will explore how to implement parallel program for GPUs.
+In [tutorial 01](../lab01/), we implemented vector addition in CUDA using only one GPU thread.
+However, the strength of GPU lies in its massive parallelism.
+In this tutorial, we will explore how to exploit GPU parallelism.

 ## Going parallel

 CUDA use a kernel execution configuration `<<<...>>>` to tell CUDA runtime how many threads to launch on GPU.
-Threads are organized in a group called "*thread block*", where all threads inside the same thread block will run on the same multiprocessor.
-Kernel can launch multiple thread blocks, organized into a "*grid*" structure.
+CUDA organizes threads into a group called "**_thread block_**".
+Kernel can launch multiple thread blocks, organized into a "**_grid_**" structure.

 The syntax of kernel execution configuration is as follows